joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.8.4 =

+* Bug fix: Changes to support category colors in modal didn't account for differences in class structure between legacy and PHP templates.
+* Bug fix: Exclude direct children of list items in event lists from icon CSS.
+* Security: Sanitizer HTML wrappers passed to instance lists.
+* Security: Sanitize fallback HTML in upcoming and today's events widgets.

 = 3.8.3 =